|Study location||Latvia, Riga|

 Applicants who have previously issued Schengen visa(s) (or currently valid for the Programme period) may additionally submit copies, as this information will be necessary immediately after selection process.

 The Intensive Programme is developed for professionals from public administration, NGOs and academia.
-During six weeks, the programme provides a comprehensive training on the legal, economic and political functioning of the European Union (EU).
-In addition, the Programme includes a week long study visit to Brussels and Luxemburg for in-person meetings in the European Parliament, European Commission, EEAS, Court of Justice of the EU and other EU institutions.
+During six weeks, the programme provides comprehensive training on the legal, economic and political functioning of the European Union (EU).
+In addition, the Programme includes a week-long study visit to Brussels and Luxembourg for in-person meetings in the European Parliament, the European Commission, the European External Action Service, the Court of Justice of the EU and other EU institutions.

 Participating countries or specific regions are decided upon by the Programme donors.

 Eligible country for the Spring 2020 session is: Albania, Bosnia and Herzegovina, Egypt, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Montenegro, North Macedonia, Palestine, Serbia, Tajikistan, Turkmenistan and Uzbekistan.

 The programme is composed of three sections: legal, economic and political, each including two separate courses.

 Each course has teaching for 7 hours per day, including seminars, study visits, special events and class preparation.
 The weekly workload is estimated at 35 hours, and each course corresponds to 1.5 ECTS credits.
 Participants may also choose an elective English language support during the main modules.